 Last Friday had a pretty auspicious, if odd, start: getting off the bus, a woman walked up to me and said, “You’re cute.
 I hope you have a good day.”
 Now, if you know me, or perhaps have seen the geek parade that is our book cover, you may have some sense of how very damn infrequently this sort of thing happens to me.
-Still, the woman didn’t seem to be eating lead paint chips at the time, so I took the compliment in stride (read: “I stuttered like a paint mixer for three minutes, then ran off”), and finished my commute.
+Still, the woman seemed like she was in possession of her faculties, so I took the compliment in stride (read: “I stuttered like a paint mixer for three minutes, then ran off”), and finished my commute.
 It just managed to add another tinge of the damned surreal to a day that had already promised to be weird in its own right.

 You see, it was my last day at a full-time job.

 Dedicated readers (hi, Mom) will know that I’ve worked at Harvard University for nearly four years, the past year of which has been spent as the UI lead in the iCommons group, a development shop that builds and maintains the university’s courseware.
 During my tenure at Harvard, much of my life after the 9-to-5 has been dedicated to freelance work, taking on the odd client project to try and stay sharp, to take on a greater variety of projects, and generally try to improve myself as a designer.
 I’ve always enjoyed the constraint of client work, and the past few years of freelancing have been no exception.
 The clients I’ve worked for have been demanding, excellent people, and I feel that I’ve generally grown as a designer as a result.